-Leasehold improvements between 3 and 7 years Office equipment and furniture between 3 and 10 years
+Leasehold improvements between 3 and 7 years

+Office equipment and furniture between 3 and 10 years

+Roads between 6 and 10 years

 When conditions indicate that a tangible capital asset no longer contributes to the ability of WDBA to provide services, or that the value of future economic benefits associated with a tangible capital asset is less than its net carrying value, the cost of the tangible capital asset is reduced to reflect the impairment.
 Net write-downs on tangible capital assets are recorded as expenses in the Statement of Operations.
 Assessments of whether such conditions exist are made, at a minimum, at each financial statement date.